 Women in Parliament: Average Contribution 60% Less than Men

-by Manthri.lk - Research Team Team posted about 10 years ago in Analysis
+by Manthri.lk - Research Team Team posted almost 11 years ago in Analysis

 For a South Asian Country, Sri Lanka might be considered relatively progressive, given the high positions that have been held by women: Sri Lanka boasts the world’s first woman prime minister, has had a woman executive president, a woman as chief justice and a woman attorney general.